Huegoxaga/notes/finance/README.md

   - The debt-to-equity (D/E) ratio is calculated by dividing a company’s total liabilities by its shareholder equity
   - Interest coverage ratio can be calculated by dividing a company's earnings before interest and taxes (EBIT) by its interest expense
     - Lower than 1.0 is not good

+#### Non-Domestic Equity

+- When capital flows freely across borders, markets are said to be integrated
+- Many countries still impose restrictions on foreign individuals and companies from investing in their domestic companies, because
+  - They want to limit the amount of foreign control on domestic companies
+  - They want to reduce the volatility of capital flows into and out of domestic equity markets
+    - The large capital outflow from Asian markets in the 1997 Asian financial crisis led many governments to place restrictions on capital flows
+    - Today, many of these same markets have built up currency reserves (safe deposit) to better withstand capital outflows in periods of financial market turmoil
+  - They want to give domestic investors the opportunity to own shares in the foreign companies that are conducting business in their country
+    - There are regulations requiring domestic ownership in foreign companies
+- An increasing number of countries have dropped foreign capital restrictions because
+  - Studies have shown that reducing such barriers improves equity market performance
+- Companies are increasingly turning to foreign investors for capital by listing their stocks on foreign stock exchanges or by encouraging foreign ownership of their shares
+  - Listing on foreign stock exchanges increases publicity for the firm's products and the liquidity of the firm shares
+  - Foreign listing also increases firm transparency due to the stricter disclosure requirements of many foreign markets
+- Methods for an investor to invest in non-domestic equities
+  - Buy and sell securities directly in foreign markets, it is not a preferred method due to the following reasons:
+    - The investment and return are denominated in a foreign currency
+    - The foreign stock exchange may be less liquid
+    - The reporting requirements of foreign stock exchanges may be less strict, impeding analysis
+    - The regulations and procedures of each market may be different, so investors have to familiarize themselves with account opening and trading rules
+  - Depositary Receipts (DR) - it represents ownership in a foreign firm and it can be traded like ordinary shares in local markets, in local market currencies
+    - To create DRs, a bank (Depositary Bank) deposit shares of a foreign firm.
+And then issues depositary receipts, representing ownership of a specific number of the foreign shares in the local market, which can be bought by local investors
+      - The Depository Bank acts as a custodian and manages dividends, stock splits and other events
+    - The value of the depository receipt is affected both the price of the underlying foreign stocks, and the currency exchange rate
+    - A `Sponsored DR` is one in which the foreign firm is involved with the issue of the receipts and investor of a `Sponsored DR` has direct voting rights and the right to receive dividends
+    - An `Unsponsored DR` is one in which the foreign firm has no involvement in the issuance, the depository buys the shares from the foreign market.
+The investor does not have any voting rights which is retained by the depository bank
+    - Global Depositary Receipts (GDRs) are issued outside the United States and the issuer's home country
+      - Most GDRs are traded on the London or Luxembourg exchanges.
+They are usually denominated in US dollars and can be sold to US institutional investors
+      - GDRs are not subject to the capital flow restrictions imposed by governments and thus offer both the foreign firm and the investor greater opportunities
+      - The farm usually chooses to list the GDR in a market where many investors are familiar with the firm
+    - American Depository Receipts (ADRs) are denominated in US dollars and trade in the United States
+      - The underlying security is the American Depository Share, which trades in the firm's home market
+      - Level I ADRs trade in the over-the-counter market and are not listed on any exchange
+      - Level II and III ADRs are both listed securities that trade in the US market
+        - The main difference is that Level III ADRs can raise capital in the US market through public offerings
+      - The Rule 144A securities extend to private equity and does not require SEC registration
+        - Foreign firms are allowed to raise capital by privately placing these depository receipts with qualified institutional investors
+    - Basket of Listed Depository Receipts (BLDRs) - a number of depositary receipts are pooled into a portfolio and securitized as an exchange traded fund (ETF)
+      - They are traded in markets, just like common stocks and any other ETFs
+    - Global Registered Shares are common shares issued by the same company that's traded on different stock exchanges in different currencies
+      - The shares are identical, just that they're quoted and traded in different currencies
+      - They offer more flexibility than depository receipts because the shares represent an actual ownership interest in the company and currency conversions are not needed to trade in them

 ### Contracts